 Kelsey Goforth is the Senior Program Manager at Dying With Dignity Canada and has been a staff member with the organization since 2015.

-Kelsey is a graduate of Douglas College’s end of life doula program and is currently registered at Centennial College in the Thanatology Certification program.
+Kelsey is a graduate of Douglas College’s end-of-life doula program and Centennial College's Thanatology Certificate program.
 She has completed a Patient Navigation Certificate from the Health Leadership and Learning Network at York University as well as training in grief literacy.

 She is a recipient of the 2019 Alumni of Influence Award from University College, University of Toronto where she completed her undergraduate studies in political science.

 I feel that as people approach the end of their lives, they should be granted the right to choose a more dignified death.
 Although palliative care can be comforting during the final stages of life, not all emotional or physical pain can be remedied by such care.

 Some terminally-ill Canadians are travelling to countries such as Switzerland to seek physician-assisted dying.
 Others are resorting to more violent means to end their lives.
 By giving people the choice to die without unnecessary suffering, Canadians can experience a more compassionate and dignified death at home on their own terms.